Chicago/open-data-etl-utility-kit/docs/installation-configuration.rst

 *	ETL - will contain subfolders pertaining to each ETL (e.g., hello-world).
 These directories will contain the logic necessary to extract and transform the data for the portal.
 If you use our templates, each ETL will call to the ``Utilities`` directory to complete additional tasks.
 *	ETL/Utilities - will contain generic steps used by ETLs, such as sending email alerts and preparing OS-level variables to use with DataSync.
 *	Log - The recommended setup will direct Kettle log files to this directory using the ETL name and timestamp.
 If desired, it can serve as a historical repository of ETL performance and logs for diagnostics.
 This directory contains serveral bash scripts (Linux/MacOS X/Unix only) that make it easier to
-*	DataSync - contains the Socrata DataSync jar file.
-Will be called by ETL scripts to post data to the portal.
-All parameters and configuration will be set in Kettle.
+*	DataSync - contains configuration files for DataSync.
+The actual DataSync installation can be placed in your preferred directory.
 *	data-integration - a link which directs to the directory of Kettle being used
 *	data-integration-x.y.z - the Kettle application files.